mahilab/Syntacts/gui.md

 ## GUI Panel Overview

 This will provide an overview of the GUI's panels and a basic guide about their uses.
-For more detailled information on how to use different components of the GUI, simply drag the help button (the question mark in the bottom right corner) over the area of interest.
+For more detailed information on how to use different components of the GUI, simply drag the help button (the question mark in the bottom right corner) over the area of interest.

 # Device Bar